K15t/webpack-build/README.md

 # About Webpack Build

-The project provides a general base configuration for using webpack, register the atlassian-connect in combination with ngrok and additional helper functions.
+The project provides a general base configuration for using webpack to build and serve an app UI for Atlassian Connect, e.g. register the atlassian-connect.json in combination with ngrok and additional helper functions.

 ## Installing